National-Node-Net/node-lib/docs/logging.md

     : *Default: ['name', 'log_type', 'levelname', 'msg', 'created', 'headers']*, specifies which values of a log record's dictionary to include in the message

 header_method
-    : *Default: ianode-lib.logging.MERGE*, allows a user to specify whether an individual log's headers are merged with or replace the default headers.
-To replace headers instead of merging use ianode-lib.logging.REPLACE.
+    : *Default: ia-map-lib.logging.MERGE*, allows a user to specify whether an individual log's headers are merged with or replace the default headers.
+To replace headers instead of merging use ia-map-lib.logging.REPLACE.